ElGrenier/REF_Inspect/README.md

 # REF_Inspect
 This Inspect script is a REFramework-compatible (REF) script for listing item location details for use in an Archipelago-compatible (AP) randomizer.
-There is an RE2R AP randomizer in development currently, and this script functions on both RE2R and RE3R.
+There is an RE2R AP randomizer in development currently, and this script functions on RE2R, RE3R, and RE7.

-Currently, RE7 / RE8 / RE4R are not supported, but goal is to get support for each of these as well at some point.
+Currently, RE8 / RE4R are not supported, but goal is to get support for each of these as well at some point.
 There are some notes at the top of the Inspect script on possible leads for adding this support.

 Output from this script is listed in the debug console.